ageukeys/ageukeys/README.md

 - 👋 Hi, I’m Ageu Ribeiro @ageukeys
 - 👀 I’m studying in Power BI and SQL Advanced Python for RPA Development

-- 📫 How to reach me in LinkedIn (https://www.linkedin.com/in/ageuribeiro/), where are the other contact details.
+- 📫 Access my LinkedIn profile (https://www.linkedin.com/in/ageuribeiro/), where the other contact details are.

 <!---
 ageukeys/ageukeys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.